Sarah A. Jacobson

 Working Papers

-Earnhart, Dietrich, and Jacobson, Sarah, 2023.
+Earnhart, Dietrich, and Jacobson, Sarah, 2024.
 “How Does the Deterrence Effect of Regulatory Enforcement Differ between Privately and Government-Owned Facilities?”
-Latest revision: June 2023.
-(Revise and resubmit)
+Latest revision: May 2024.
+(Revised and resubmitted)

 Works in Progress